Russian Australians: The Russian Orthodox Church in Australia

-Russian Australians
+Notable Russian Australians

 The Myer shopping chain, still a dominant power in the Australian retail sector, was founded by early Russian speaking Jewish immigrant Sidney Myer in Melbourne, his first store set up as the 'Myer Emporium'.
 He supported new Russian emigres to Melbourne for as long as he lived.

 Online retail entrepreneur Ruslan Kogan was born in Belarus and migrated to Australia in 1989 at the age of 5.
 In 2006 he started one of the biggest online retailers in the country, Kogan, which makes and sells affordable technology.
 He is also co-founder of furniture retailer Milan Direct.
 In 2012 he was named the richest person under 30 in Australia by BRW magazine.

 The mine engineer Ilya Repin (1888–1949), after settling in Sydney in 1925, helped create a Russian Orthodox Church in Sydney on Robertson Road in the 1930s.
 First holding services in his own cottage, he founded the Church of Saint Vladimir on this site, a 'khram' which exists to this day.
 There is a long history of Russian cultural and artistic visits to Australia.
 In 1913, the Russian Imperial Ballet toured Australia, the first and only performances of Russian actors before the First World War.
 In 1926 the famous Russian ballerina Anna Pavlova danced in Melbourne and Sydney, giving a great boost to the embryonic Australian ballet of its day and in the same year, famed opera singer Feodor Chaliapin made an Australian concert tour.
 Renowned ballerina Irina Baronova toured Australia before the Second World War and lived in Byron Bay, New South Wales from 2000 until her death in 2008.
 She was a vice-president of the Royal Academy of Dance and a patron of The Australian Ballet, and published her memoirs in 2005.